People line streets of Vietnam’s capital to mourn president

-HANOI, Vietnam (AP) — Thousands of people are lining the streets of Hanoi to pay their last respects to Vietnam’s late President Tran Dai Quang.
+HANOI, Vietnam (AP) — Thousands of people lined the streets of Hanoi on Thursday to pay their last respects to Vietnam’s late President Tran Dai Quang.

 Many were using smart phones to catch glimpses of his flag-draped coffin as it passed by on a truck-drawn artillery carriage.